stjoha81/Capstone_2023_2024/capstone_flask_app/README.md

 2. Build Docker image in preparation for production deployment: docker build --platform linux/amd64 -t stjoha8/capstonerep:latest3 .
-There are a couple of important changes to this build command compared to the command in #1 anobe.
+There are a couple of important changes to this build command compared to the command in #1 above.
 First, it specifies the Docker Hub repository name.
 Second, since I was developing on a M3 Mac, the --platform option is needed to avoid warnings when deploying to a standard AWS Elastic Beanstalk managed service for running a docker container.

 3. The command to push the image built in #2 to the Docker Hub is: docker push stjoha8/capstonerep:latest3 where stjoha8/capstonerep points to your Docker Hub repository.